 Travel & Tourism Summit

-Plan to join us for our 8th annual Travel & Tourism Summit with our gracious hosts Loews Santa Monica Beach Hotel beginning at 8:30am on Friday, May 12, 2017!
+Please join us for our 8th annual Travel & Tourism Summit with our gracious hosts Loews Santa Monica Beach Hotel beginning at 8:00am on Friday, May 12, 2017!

 Here’s a sneak peek of what to expect:

-- Thelma Parks Tourism Spirit Award (There’s still time to nominate your employee/coworker!
-VOTE NOW)
+- Thelma Parks Tourism Spirit Award (to nominate your employee, click here)

 SMTT Board Member Spotlight: RoseMary Regalbuto